spielhuus/elektrophon/content/arbeitsplatz/README.md

 ## arbeitsplatz

-install and setup of required software to develop modules.
+Install and setup of the required software to develop modules.